-Born in Gabrovo, Bulgaria, Dorisiya Yosifova is a Boston-based violinist and instructor.
+Born in Gabrovo, Bulgaria, Dorisiya Yosifova is a San Francisco based violinist and instructor.
 Her musical training began very early on at the age of 5, and her first solo debut came at the age of 7 with the Gabrovian Chamber Orchestra in Bulgaria.
 By the time Dorisiya was in middle school, she had already committed to pursuing music for a career and was accepted to the National School of Music in Sofia.
 There, under the instruction of Katya Dramalieva, Dorisiya won numerous national and international competitions.

 At 15, Dorisiya won a full scholarship to the Idyllwild Arts Academy in California and left her home country to study in the US.
 During her years at Idyllwild, Dorisiya won the Idyllwild Arts Academy Concerto Competition and the Eastern Music Festival award for Orchestral excellence, as well as Idyllwild Arts Academy’s “Most Outstanding Freshman” award.
 She gained invaluable training in ensemble playing as concertmaster of the Idyllwild Arts Academy orchestra, and in solo playing in master classes with Midori Goto, Sergiu Schwartz, Ian Swensen, and others.
 Additionally at 18, Dorisiya collaborated with folk legend Richard Thompson and Harry Shearer in recording and premiering Thompson’s album, “Cabaret of Souls.”

-Most recently, Dorisiya earned a Master of Music degree with high honors in Violin Performance (’17) at The Boston Conservatory at Berklee.
-Her primary teachers there include Lynn Chang and Rictor Noren.
-During her time at the Conservatory she took part in a string leadership masterclass for principal players with Boston Symphony Orchestra member Haldan Martinson and performed as Principle Second violinist with multiple orchestras at the conservatory.
+Dorisiya completed her Master of Music degree in Violin Performance at The Boston Conservatory at Berklee in 2017.
+During her time at the Conservatory, she took part in a string leadership masterclass for principal players with Boston Symphony Orchestra member Haldan Martinson and performed as Principal Second Violinist with multiple orchestras at the conservatory.
 Dorisiya’s primary teacher was Rictor Noren, with whom she studied violin and string pedagogy.
 Shortly after graduating, Dorisiya also became Professor Noren’s Teaching Assistant who first discovered Dorisiya’s talent for teaching.